hyperledger-archives/avalon/examples/apps/inside_out_demo/README.md

-# Demo Application to execute file i/o operations from SGX enclave
+# Demo Application to execute file i/o operations from the Intel SGX enclave

 This simple demo application executes file operations such as read and write based on the input from the user.

-## Using the Generic Command Line Client to execute file i/o form SGX enclave
+## Using the Generic Command Line Client to execute file I/O from the Intel SGX enclave

 The generic command line client, `generic_client.py`, sends an input request with file operation, filepath, content to be written, etc. to the worker